Free People was founded in 1984 by Richard Hayne. However, it wasn’t until the early 2000s that they opened their first boutique in New Jersey.

 Putting FB Activewear Sports Bras in the Washing Machine

 If you don’t have a lingerie bag, you can make do with a pillowcase.
-However, it’s highly recommended that you invest in a set, especially if you work out regularly.
+However, it’s highly recommended that you invest in a set of bags, especially if you work out regularly.

-Zip up the lingerie bag and place it in the machine, along with the rest of your clothes.
+Make sure the lingerie bag is closed and load it into the machine, along with the rest of your clothes.

 Measure one scoop of ACTIVE Detergent powder and add it to the basin or detergent drawer.
 Avoid fabric softener and bleach.